-The hydrazine ligand and substituted naphthoic acid were used to create Praseodymium metal complexes.
+Praseodymium metal complexes with substituted naphthoic acid and hydrazine ligand were made.
 Coats-Redfern approach was used to calculate the kinetic parameter after studying the complexes thermal behaviour (TGA/DTA).
-All compounds are thermally stable up to 91.9 K, according to the TG and DTA measurements.
+All compounds are thermo stable up to 91.9 K, according to the TG and DTA measurements.
 The data from the thermo gravimetric study make it abundantly evident that the complexes decompose in two or three phases.
 The metal oxide was the last compound to decompose.
 There has been a speculative mechanism described for the heat breakdown.